mikestratakis/RACOD-Net/README.md

 ## Datasets <a name="Datasets"></a>
 Download the train and test datasets for Camouflaged Object Detection and Polyp Detection from the following links:
-- Camouflaged Object Datasets: Link coming soon
+- Camouflaged Object Datasets: :boom: Link coming soon :boom:
-- Polyp Segmentation Datasets: Link coming soon
+- Polyp Segmentation Datasets: :boom: Link coming soon :boom:

 Afterwards place the downloaded compressed files inside folder Datasets and decompress.

 ## Produced Weights  <a name="Produced Weights "></a>
 For camouflaged ovject detection we provide our best weights, setting new records over many evaluation metrics, from the following link:
-- Link coming soon
+- :boom: Link coming soon :boom:

 After successfully downloading the weights place them inside the folder Produced_Weights/RACOD <br/>
 For polyp segmentation we added the files Train_Polyp and Evaluation_Polyp.
 The best weights will be soon provided.
 Feel free until then to explore the results.